LearnOnDemandSystems/docs/lod/cloud-security-review.md

 Once the review has been completed, the lab profile will show either approved or denied along with a note containing the reasoning.
 Once approved, the lab may be marked as complete and published.

 If the lab profile is published before the security review is requested, a security review request will be entered automatically, but the lab will continue to be unavailable until the review is completed and approved.
+A cloud security review may be requested for all children lab profile by requesting the review from the parent lab profile and selecting the *Include Children* check box.

 ![Approved Status](images/cloud-security-approved.png)